tableau/webdataconnector/docs/wdc_samples.md

 -   **earthquakeMultitable**

     This connector builds on the previous one to showcase how to get data into multiple tables from a data source.
-Use the multitable example to compare earthquake data for two date ranges.

 -   **earthquakeMultilingual**

     This connector demonstrates how to use the locale property of the tableau object to localize content.

+-   **StandardConnections**

+    This connector gets data from multiple tables in a local JSON file and specifies how the tables should be joined in Tableau Desktop.

 -   **StockQuoteConnector_promises**